platisd/cpp-pimpl-tutorial/README.md

 };
 ```

-This allows the `GyroscopeImpl` class to be considered as integration and `SpiGyroscope` to contain
+This allows the `GyroscopeImpl` class to be considered as the "integration scope" and `SpiGyroscope` to contain
 the core business logic that should be unit tested.

 ```cpp